railcore/railcore.github.io/build_and_troubleshoot/test_and_config.md

 *  Decide whether you want to switch on extra network services such as FTP and telnet
 * Test your required X Y currents are suitable.
 * Test your Z current - Run some tests last night on Z stepper current.
-How far can you take the curren down without stalling with a 2-3Kg of filament on it?
+How far can you take the current down without stalling with a 2-3Kg of filament on it?
+* Test your idle current, use 2-3 kg of filament and see how far you can (using M913 Znn)
 * Run an axis compensation stl.
   * Is it the right size?
 You can use M579 to scale
   * Is it square?
 You can use M556 to software correct squareness.